 A genre mixing Shoot them Up and Run'n'Gun surfaces in 1988 with Cabal: the player controls a character moving laterally at the bottom of the screen, in a way like in Space Invaders.
 Player also controls a sight that can be moved with the joystick, independently or simultaneously with the hero.
 Game is about cleaning stages by killing enemies and destroying vehicles or infrastructures.
 Two years later, Video System and SNK offer their own interpretations in this new style: Nam-1975, the first game released for the Neo Geo, and Spinal Breakers running on a traditional 68k-based.
 SNK's machine has a slight advantage over the CPU speed.
 The resolution is 352x240 for Spinal Breakers against 320x224 for Nam-1975.
 Displayable colors, the Neo Geo takes a big advantage with 4096 against 256.
 Both systems use exactly the same sound chip, the excellent Yamaha 2610 running at 8 Mhz.
-Finally, Taito's game weighs about 35 Mb, against 46 Mb for its rival.
+Finally, Taito's game weighs about 35 Mb, against 46 Mb.

 The choice of view is the same in both apps, modeled on Cabal's "third person" standard.
 However, Nam-1975 offers farthest camera with smaller characters, allowing a greater range and a wider viewing angle.
 For Spinal Breakers, it's exactly the opposite: we are much "closer" from our heroes, and these are very big-sized, as for the enemies.
 A black band displaying the "dashboard" occupies the bottom of the screen, reducing somewhat the playing screen.
 The stages are varied as are enemies, but it's not beautiful, nor detailed, and most importantly, all sorely lacking in color.
 SNK's soft is far better, even if the sprites are smaller, they are better designed and finest, the backgrounds are far more beautiful and the color palette used copiously.